vishnukumarkvs/notes/direct connect.md

 - In equinix portal, create a virtual dx connection. for example in region chicago
 - you give aws account id and also specify in which region you waant direct connect in
 - you use same region to reduce latency, so chicago again (us-east-2)
-- if u use chicago all our services like eks , vpc should be deplo
+- if u use chicago all our services like eks , vpc should be deployed in same region
+- once created, you will need select bandwidth also, depe